jackboberg/spife/docs/getting-started.md

 #### :triangular\_ruler: :evergreen\_tree: Metrics and Logging

-We may wish to _measure_ some aspect of the object creation.
-Luckily, as long as `req` is present, metrics are just a stone's throw away:
+We may wish to _measure_ some aspect of the object creation. `knork` will automatically configure [`numbat-emitter`][numbat-emitter] based on environment variables for you.
+This means you can simply `process.emit('metric', {name: 'some name', value: 1})` when you want to measure something!

     // ... snip snip ...

     function createPackage (req, context) {
       const getDestination = req.validatedBody.get('destination').then(data => {
         if (typeof data === 'string') {
-          req.metric({
+          process.emit('metric', {
             name: 'createpackage.used_string'
           })
         }